Chester and Holyhead Railway: The Menai Bridge

-In the 1845 session of Parliament, the Company deposited plans for the crossing of the Menai.
+In the 1845 session of Parliament, the company deposited plans for the crossing of the Menai.
 The geographical route was now clear enough, but the concept of the bridge design was not.
 Such a large span lent itself to the idea of a suspension bridge, and Stephenson considered whether the deck of such a structure could be stiffened so as to carry the concentrated loads of a railway train, but decided against it.
 Any arched design was objected to by the supposed restriction on navigation it might impose.
 Stephenson was beginning to think of a bridge structure in the form of a straight tube; the unusual depth of the beam would give sufficient bending strength.
-John Laird, a shipbuilder and C&HR board member told Stephenson of the case of the launch of a steamship, the Prince of Wales.
+John Laird, a shipbuilder and C&HR board member, told Stephenson of the case of the launch of a steamship, the Prince of Wales.
 The launch went astray, and the ship ended up supported on ground at bow and stern, over a length of 180 feet, acting as a beam without distress.

-In the Parliamentary process, Stephenson was naturally challenged as to the feasibility of his tubular bridge, but succeeded in convincing sceptical members, and the Chester and Holyhead Railway Completion Act received the Royal Assent on 30 June 1845.
+In the parliamentary process, Stephenson was naturally challenged as to the feasibility of his tubular bridge, but succeeded in convincing sceptical members, and the Chester and Holyhead Railway Act 1845 (8 & 9 Vict. c. xxxiii) received royal assent on 30 June 1845.

 After some experimentation, rectangular tubes (as opposed to circular or elliptical) were decided on, and a one-sixth scale model was tested to destruction.
 This gave Stephenson confidence in the concept, and auxiliary support chains earlier thought necessary were dispensed with.
 The erection would be performed by hydraulic jacks.